danteWei/CSCI-3120/CSCI 3120 A1/list.md

 value represents True or success.

-When a list.c function is to return data to the caller, such as with List_remove_head, the data is returned as a pass-by-reference parameter to the function.
+When a list.c function is to return data to the caller, such as with `List_remove_head`, the data is returned as a pass-by-reference parameter to the function.

 When no data is available to be returned, such as navigating to the